8 Outfit Tricks to Magically Slim Your Waist

 A modest yet flattering work dress can be hard to find.
 Shift dresses hang loosely on your body, hiding any curves underneath, but a sheath will hug your body to emphasize your waist.
 “I recommend one in a thicker fabric, like a cotton twill, because the drape is more flattering and it doesn’t cling to lumps and bumps the way some flimsier fabrics might,” Thomson told Redbook.
 Find more classic dresses every woman should own.

 Raise your waistline

 Slightly high-rise jeans and skirts will tuck in your tummy, making your waist look tinier.
 “You don’t get a muffin top and also have support across the stomach region,” Shappard told Daily Mail.
-Find out how to wear every style of jeans.

 Go for side panels